 - Adding the Ghost Design (Row 11 Onward):

-- Fold your project in half to find the center.
+- Fold your pattern in half to find the center.
 Use stitch markers to mark the placement of each ghost.

 - Begin incorporating the cream yarn for the ghost shapes.
 To add cream stitches, insert the hook into a stitch, yarn over with the new color, and pull through.
 Use this technique to switch colors seamlessly.